ncats/translator-workflows/Workflow2/TROUBLESHOOTING_README.md

 so *pip* installation of _mygenes.py_ module doesn't work.
 The hacky workaround is to cut-and-paste the missing text from the master repository, into the **\_\_init.py\_\_** file.

+Resolved: we applied the change recommended in https://github.com/biothings/mygene.py/issues/7